top of page

 3. Make a Plan

-Once your have identified your advocacy goals and the scale of your advocacy its time to develop a plan.
+Once you have identified your advocacy goals and the scale of your advocacy its time to develop a plan.
 What are you trying to accomplish and how will it get accomplished?
 If it is legislative advocacy, what do you need to do in order to advocate for or against a body of legislation.
 If it is grassroots work, what organizations and local nonprofits will you collaborate with in order to support your community and how will you organize and execute your event?
 These are the questions you should consider when making a plan for accomplishing your agenda items.
 Use our guides for help in successfully executing your advocacy work!

 4. Execute the Plan

 Once you have identified your course of action its time to execute your plan!
 Use our resources to execute your plan and make some magic happen!
-Make sure to reflect how your journey went so that you can improve the way you approach your advocacy work in the future!
+Make sure to reflect on how your journey went so that you can improve the way you approach your advocacy work in the future!
 Feel free to report your projects with us so we can amplify your work as an advocate and inspire others with your advocacy.
 To share your work register with Amplified!

 bottom of page